Miku Kanemura

 Miku Kanemura (金村 美玖, Kanemura Miku) is a Japanese singer and model.
-She is a member of the Japanese idol girl group Hinatazaka46 and an exclusive model for the women's magazine Bis.
+She is a member of the idol girl group Hinatazaka46 and an exclusive model for the women's magazine Bis.

 Career

 Music

 On August 13, 2017, Kanemura passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46 (now Hinatazaka46) and became one of the second generation members of the group.
 As a sushi lover, she goes by the nickname "Osushi" and her catchphrase, "Everybody has to support Miku" (皆さん美玖をおすしかない, minasan Miku o osushikanai), contains a pun of "to support" (推す, osu) and "sushi" (お寿司, osushi).

 Kanemura became a title song center (lead performer) for the first time for Hinatazaka46's sixth single "Tteka", released on October 27, 2021.

 Aside from singing, Kanemura also plays the saxophone and drums and has played both on Hinatazaka46's television shows.

 Kanemura launched her official Instagram account on her twentieth birthday.